Charlie Winston: Hobo

 Winston's second and the first officially released album, Hobo, entered the French charts at No. 3 on 31 January 2009, and peaked at No. 1 in its 25th charting week where it stayed for 4 weeks and, As of 5 July 2011, spent 30 weeks in the Top 10.
 His debut album has also been certified as being platinum.

 The first single, "Like a Hobo", also topped the French SNEP charts for one week on 11 April 2009.

 In 2010, Winston won a European Border Breakers Award for 'Best UK artist in Europe'.

 Running Still

 Winston's third album Running Still was released in France on 21 November 2011.

 In 2012, Winston contributed the track "This Wheel's on Fire" to the compilation CD set for Amnesty International titled "Chimes of Freedom – The Songs of Bob Dylan".

 Curio City

 "Lately", the first single from Winston's fourth album Curio City debuted on French radio station Virgin Radio on 13 October 2014.
 The album was released on 26 January 2015.
 In 2016, Winston released an EP with studio versions of songs he covered live during his concerts, called Under Cover.

 Square 1

 The first single from Winston's fifth album was released on 8 June 2018.
 It's called "The Weekend".
 The album, entitled Square 1, was released on 28 September 2018.

+Love Isn't Easy

+Winston's 6th album Love Isn't Easy was released on 10 October 2025.